g-merrill/making-a-flask-react-app-from-scratch/README.md

 ```
 * Remember to have your server running via the 'flask run' command

-x) In Postman, change the request method to GET
+60) In Postman, change the request method to GET

-x) type '/api/items' in the address bar
+61) Type '/api/items' in the address bar
 * should show the JSON data you entered!

-61) Git commit, push, and wait for Heroku to rebuild/redeploy
+62) Git commit, push, and wait for Heroku to rebuild/redeploy

-62) Navigate to your deployed url + '/api/items'
+63) Navigate to your deployed url + '/api/items'
 * You should also see the JSON data you entered in Postman!
 * __Note:__ If you want to reset your database via the command line, type :
 ```
 $ flask reset_items
 $ flask run
 ```
 ## Set Up React Frontend
 * You should be all set up to build out the React frontend now!
 * in the VS terminal, keep the flask backend running on one terminal

-66) Open up a new terminal and type:
+64)  Open up a new terminal and type:
 ```
 $ npx create-react-app react-frontend
 $ cd react-frontend
 $ npm start
 ```
-67) Open up another new terminal and type :
+65) Open up another new terminal and type :
 ```
 $ cd react-frontend/
 $ npm i semantic-ui-react semantic-ui-css
 ```
-68) In index.js, add this import to the rest of the imports:
+66) In index.js, add this import to the rest of the imports:
 ```
 import 'semantic-ui-css/semantic.min.css';
 ```
-69) In package.json, add the proxy as so:
+67) In package.json, add the proxy as so:
 ```
 …
   },